 A somewhat more dynamic HIIT routine on a treadmill could be next.
 A job with the famous 30/30 series:

 HIIT treadmill workout.
 Exercises

 In the field of cycling, indoor cycling, or spinning, HIIT training presents some variants.
 The intensity of them will depend on the physical condition of the cyclist.
-In case of training with a potentiometer, it will be vitally important to have previously carried out an FTP test that determines your power zones.
-If you still train by pulsation, we leave you here several reasons to move on to the fascinating world of watts.
+Before training with a potentiometer, you must take an FTP test to determine your power zones.
+If you still train by pulsation, we leave you here with several reasons to move on to the fascinating world of watts.

 HIIT training for cyclism

 The HIIT methodology also reaches the world of cycling.